the-alchemist88/Cpp_helper_codes/Inheritence/inheritance_notes.md

 Base::foo(int x)
 Base::foo(int x)

-Since modern C++, the language provides the _inheriting constructors_ feature via the `using Base::Base; syntax`.
+Since modern C++11, the language provides the _inheriting constructors_ feature via the `using Base::Base;` syntax.
 This allows a derived class to inherit the constructors of its base class, saving the programmer from having to manually forward all base class constructors.

 However, the access control of the base class constructors is preserved.
 If the base class constructors are protected, they can still be inherited, but they will not be accessible to